 If you’ve already been finding success with a specific agent on certain maps, then by all means don’t fix what isn’t broken.
 But if you’re looking to reset your go-to compositions, then consider these VALORANT agents for each of the six maps.
+And be sure you are seeing each map in all of their glory with the best gaming monitors.

 The Best and Worst VALORANT Agents on Split